mraveri/kiln-controller/docs/software_setup.md

 These are not encrypted but should not be accessible from anybody that does not have access to the physical pi and your computer...

+If you want more security you can make these files accessible only to root:

+    chmod 600 log_credentials.txt mail_credentials.txt
+    sudo chown root:root log_credentials.txt mail_credentials.txt

 Go to ngrok.
 Register and authenticate.

 Then reboot the pi.

+Now turn on the leds by:

 Now turn on wi-fi management with led by giving: